 1-800-709-0906 or 604-277-5855 info@sostech.ca

-The SOS Oxygen & OHS Program includes first aid and safety training for staff that is aimed at creating a safer workplace environment.
+The SOS Oxygen & OHS Program includes first aid and OHS training for staff that is aimed at creating a safer workplace environment.
 Knowledge of how to respond to medical emergencies encourages people to work safer.
 The more knowledge your staff has the safer your workplace can be.
-In the Lower Mainland, all first aid training is available at your place of business.
+In the Lower Mainland, all first aid & OHS training is available at your place of business, and in some cases ZOOM is an option.
 For areas outside the Lower Mainland, (Vancouver Island & Okanagan) SOS may utilize a training school.

 Emergency Response Training & O2 Certification

-This one-hour seminar, is available annually, at no charge, for an unlimited number of your staff.
-Aimed at heightening awareness about medical emergencies in the workplace so that your staff can recognize and respond accordingly.
+This 90-minute seminar, is aimed at heightening awareness about medical emergencies in the workplace so that your staff can recognize and respond accordingly.
 Designed to provide participants with the general knowledge and skills to correctly identify when it is necessary to administer supplemental oxygen.
 Participants will learn how to properly and safely handle and turn on and utilize the SOS fully-automatic oxygen unit in emergencies.
-Available in person (Lower Mainland only), via ZOOM or digital video format.
+Includes Fundamentals of First Aid Drills.
+Available via ZOOM, digital video format and in person (limited areas of Lower Mainland).

 Earthquake Awareness Training

-This one-hour seminar is available annually, at no charge, for an unlimited number of your staff.
+This one-hour seminar.
 We all know that Vancouver could experience a major event.
 This seminar outlines what can happen during an earthquake and provides information that could be the keys to survival and how to be prepared before, during and after.
-Available in person (Lower Mainland only) or via ZOOM.
+Available via ZOOM and in person (limited areas of Lower Mainland).

 BLS – Basic Life Support (replaces HCP) for Healthcare